clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Research Overview
 ======
 How can **educators** help students learn from their mistakes?
 How can **public health interventions** change beliefs, attitudes, and risky behaviors?
-How do we motivate individuals to take action against **climate change**?
+How do we motivate individuals and institutions to take action to address **climate change**?

 These diverse real-world challenges are unified by common cognitive and neural mechanisms.
 My research on **learning, memory, and motivation** reveals these underlying mechanisms to inspire interventions.